cliftonr/MXPhysics/README.md

 ## Overview

-Though the underlying Box2D functionality is unchanged, `MXPhysics` attempts to improve the interface for system-component based architectures by reducing the apparent coupling between objects.
+Though the underlying Box2D functionality is unchanged, MXPhysics attempts to improve the interface for system-component based architectures by reducing the apparent coupling between objects.

 - Worlds, bodies and fixtures may be created independently of one another.
-- Fixtures may be associated with bodies, and bodies may be associated with worlds after they are initialized.
+- After initialization, fixtures may be associated with bodies, and bodies with worlds.
-- At any time, fixtures may be removed from bodies, and bodies may be removed from worlds.
+- Even during a time-step, fixtures may be dissociated from bodies, and bodies from worlds.
-    - However, fixtures and bodies may not *yet* be added during a time-step.
-- Collisions are handled via a delegate object conforming to `MXContactListenerDelegate`.
+- Collisions are handled by a delegate conforming to `MXContactListenerDelegate`.
-- Length is measured in points rather than Box2D meters.
+- Length is measured in screen points rather than Box2D meters.
 Angles are in degrees, rather than Box2D radians.
 Mass is still measured in kilograms.
-- MXPhysics is not yet a complete wrapper!
+- MXPhysics is not yet a complete wrapper.
+Feel free to submit a feature request or PR.

 ## License